-ELSA (Emotional Literacy Support): ELSAs are teaching assistants who have received specific additional training from Educational Psychologists from whom they receive ongoing supervision following training.
+- ELSA (Emotional Literacy Support): ELSAs are teaching assistants who have received specific additional training from Educational Psychologists from whom they receive ongoing supervision following training.
 Their role is to support children in school to understand and regulate their own emotions, providing them with the strategies/tools they need to be able to help themselves.
-This leaflet further explains ELSA support.
-ELSA.pdf

-FEIPS (Framework for Enhanced Individual Pastoral Support): A FEIPS Practitioner is a specially trained member of staff who can offer a young person a safe and supportive environment to talk about difficult issues in confidence.
-A FEIPS Practitioner is not a Counsellor, but does use counselling skills.
-FEIPS Practitioners have regular professional supervision from Educational Psychologists, experienced Counsellors or Therapists to help them with their work.
-This leaflet further explains FEIPS support.
-FEIPS.pdf
+- TALA (Therapeutic Active Listening Assistant): A TALA Practitioner is a specially trained member of staff who can offer a young person a safe and supportive environment to talk about difficult issues in confidence.
+A TALA Practitioner is not a Counsellor, but does use counselling skills.
+TALA Practitioners have regular professional supervision from Educational Psychologists, experienced Counsellors or Therapists to help them with their work.

-If you have any queries regarding Pastoral Support, please contact Eithne Howard in the first instance.
+If you have any queries regarding Pastoral Support, please contact us by email or give us a call.